Advanced Home Care Aide Specialist

 - Be receiving personal in-home care from HCS or DDA

-- Meet one (or both) of the following two sets of criteria
+- Meet at least one of the following two sets of criteria

 - Be receiving Medicaid Health Home Services, have a PRISM Risk Score of 1.5 or greater upon enrollment, and have received a Health Action Plan and/or